Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 Individualised Learner Record (ILR)

-Institutions must complete the free meal field in the ILR to provide information on the number of young people eligible for free meals.
+Institutions must complete the free meal field in the ILR to provide information on the number of young people eligible for free meals in FE.
 This is code FME2.

-Students who receive funding for meals from the discretionary 16 to 19 Bursary Fund must not be recorded in the free meals field nor should students who receive Free School Meals (FSM) (for example, 4 to 15 year-olds).
-FSM students should be reported in the separate FSM field.
+Students who receive funding for meals from the discretionary 16 to 19 Bursary Fund must not be recorded under code FME2 nor should students who receive FSM (for example, 4 to 15 year-olds).

 The ILR states that code FME2 should be used if the student is eligible for, and has taken up, free meals at any point during the academic year.
 If the student stops taking free meals FME2 should be retained and not removed until the start of the following academic year.
 Similarly, if a student becomes ineligible during the year, the transitional protections mean that FME2 should be retained until the student’s programme of study ends.